sashasergeev/arregro-drf-react/README.md

 2. Type in shell ```npm install``` so all packages you need will be installed.
 3. After you make changes, you need to run ```npm run dev``` command in the shell to compile main.js file.

 Need to notice, the script, that look up the news is separeted from the site.
-It runs and writes data to the db (MySQL).
-[Link to the repository](https://github.com/sashasergeev/telegram-realtime-crawler)
+It runs and sends data to the api.
+[Link to the repository](https://github.com/sashasergeev/telegram-realtime-crawler/tree/api)